dirkcuys/thebacklog/projects/agregore-web-apps/part-3.md

 </div>`
 ```

-And at the end of the 'showEditor' function add the logic to create a list with all the files and add it to the sidebar:
+And add the logic to create a list with all the files and add it to the sidebar at the end of the 'showEditor' function:

 ```js
 const sidebar = document.getElementById('idSidebar')